International Life Sciences Institute

-The ILSI enjoyed non-government organisation (NGO) status within the World Health Organization (WHO) and a special consultative status with the United Nation's Food and Agriculture Organisation (FAO).
+The ILSI enjoyed non-government organization (NGO) status within the World Health Organization (WHO) and a special consultative status with the United Nations's Food and Agriculture Organization (FAO).
 In addition, the ILSI worked for many years closely with the International Agency for Research on Cancer (IARC) and the International Program on Chemical Safety (IPCS).

 Examination of the tobacco industry documents now show that ILSI was not trustworthy.

-Alex Malaspina managed to get seconded on to the Pan-American Health Organisation (an arm of WHO) alongside Paul Dietrich, a long-term tobacco industry lawyer-lobbyist who ran the Institutute for International Health and Development.)
+Alex Malaspina managed to get seconded on to the Pan-American Health Organization (an arm of WHO) alongside Paul Dietrich, a long-term tobacco industry lawyer-lobbyist who ran the Institute for International Health and Development.)